uvsmtid/common-salt-states/docs/todo/comprehensive_artifacts_managment.md

 ## Requirements ##

+*   DONE:

-*   Use single configuration in Salt config file for all external artifacts (resources or sources) so that changes to data sets can be done dynamically without restarting Salt (without changing `file_roots` or `pillar_roots` configuration in config files - config files stay static).
+    Use single configuration in Salt config file for all external artifacts (resources or sources) so that changes to data sets can be done dynamically without restarting Salt (without changing `file_roots` or `pillar_roots` configuration in config files - config files stay static).

+*   DONE:

-*   Manage access to these artifacts through a set of symlinks which are seen by Salt from `file_roots` or `pillar_roots`.
+    Manage access to these artifacts through a set of symlinks which are seen by Salt from `file_roots` or `pillar_roots`.

+*   DONE:

-*   List all possible artifacts under the same common pillar key.
+    List all possible artifacts under the same common pillar key.
     If they all use the same namespace (preferably), this will ensure there is no name clashes because it is impossible to have duplicate keys in the same dict.